 While we really would like our pets to live forever unfortunately that is not the way of life.
 The life expectancy of your pet will depend on the type of pet you have.
 Our Deer Park vets discuss how long to expect each type of pet to live.

 How Long Will My Pet Live?

-Our vets see countless patients every day for pet checkups in Suffolk County, and one of the most common questions that our team is asked is about the life expectancy of their pet.
+Our vets see countless patients every day for pet checkups in Deer Park, and one of the most common questions that our team is asked is about the life expectancy of their pet.
 There are many things to consider when it comes to determining how long your pet will live.
 The number one factor is their species, cats and dogs obviously have different life spans, but for dogs, the lifespan can differ between each breed.

 There are many things that can determine a dog's lifespan such as their size, the care they receive, whether they are spayed or neutered, and their genetic dispositions.